 Export settings configuration

 The Weld Manager export settings consist of the keywords listed below.
-These keywords must be present in one of the two configuration files as described below.
+Each keywords must be present in one of the two configuration files as described below.
 The keywords can be added manually to the configuration files, or defined with the corresponding settings in the System Management application.

 Keyword Explanation Configuration file System Management setting